Bedrock-OSS/bedrock-wiki/docs/blocks/block-categories.md

 title: Block Categories
 tags:
     - beta
+mention:
+	- warhead51707
 ---

-<Label color="orange">Experimental</Label>
+<Label color="red">Beta</Label>

 -   Block Categories were added in the Minecraft: Bedrock Edition, Beta 1.17.20.23.
--   Block Categories are used for adding Data Driven Blocks in the Creative Inventory, similar to adding [Item Categories](https://wiki.bedrock.dev/items/item-categories.html) for a Data Driven Item.
+-   Block Categories are used for adding Data Driven Blocks in the Creative Inventory, similar to adding [Item Categories](/items/item-categories) for a Data Driven Item.

----

 ## Block Categories Definition